 You need to file an online tax return for every financial year that you have earnings or had a tax file number in Australia.
 When you leave Australia, you need to complete a final tax return.

 Superannuation is a retirement savings system in Australia, where employers are required to pay a percentage of their employees’ earnings into their nominated superannuation fund.
+This is also called a pension fund in other countries.
 If you don’t nominate a superannuation fund (or superfund for short), your employer will provide you with one.
-The current rate of superannuation in Australia is 10.5%, meaning that your employer would pay $3,150 into your superfund if you earned $30,000 while you were working in Australia.
+The current rates of superannuation in Australia for residents and backpackers are set out below.
+This means that your employer would pay $3,300 into your superfund if you earned $30,000 while you were working in Australia FY24.

 When backpackers leave Australia, they may be able to access their superannuation through the Departing Australia Super Payment (DASP).
 When you leave Australia and claim your super back you are charged a 65% tax on your superannuation balance.
 For example, if a backpacker earned $30,000 in Australia and their employer paid $3,150 into their superannuation fund, they would be charged $2,047.50 leaving $1,102.50 to claim back.
 The forms for this are on the ATO website, or your new online tax agent can assist.

 So, let’s summarise this quickly… Backpackers who work in Australia are subject to the backpacker tax and the superannuation system.
-Generally, that involves paying 15% tax unless you earn over $45,000 and your employer will pay an additional 10.5% of super into your superfund for you which you can claim back when you depart Australia.
-Remember, if you access your super through DASP, you will have to pay 65% tax on your super balance.
+Generally, that involves paying 15% tax unless you earn over $45,000 and your employer will pay an additional 10.5% percentage of super into your superfund.
+Remember, when you leave, you will need to lodge a final tax return and you can claim back your super when you depart Australia.
+If you do access your super through DASP, you will have to pay 65% tax on your super balance.

 As a backpacker, you do need to understand these tax and superannuation rules when working in Australia to avoid any unexpected fines or penalties imposed by the Australian Taxation Office (ATO).
 One Click Life is always here to help!